Loading…

 Jen Mayer

-Interim Assistant Dean of Libraries, University of Northern Colorado
+Interim Associate Dean of Libraries, University of Northern Colorado

-My library-related interests include: mentoring, liaison roles, library use and student academic success, scholarly communication, and open educational resources.Outside of work, I enjoy going to thrift stores, exploring the outdoors, attending concerts and museums, and working on...
-Read More →
+My library-related interests include: mentoring, library use and student academic success, library services and spaces, and open education.Outside of work, I enjoy going to thrift stores, exploring the outdoors, attending concerts and museums, and working on my yard.

 Thursday September 5, 2024 2:00pm - 3:00pm MDT